alirezahi/OS-lab/session-2/readme.md

+# Session 2

+## Prompt
+A short text message at the start of the command line on a command line interface is called prompt

-# iNode
+## iNode
-Every file has an inode which all inodes are stored in a file in file system and we can find any file by its inode.
+Every file has an inode, which all inodes are stored in a file in file system and we can find any file by its inode.

-To find out the inode of a file or folder we can use the command  ```ls -lid``` or ```ls -li```
+We can reach the inode of a file or folder by using the command  ```ls -lid``` or ```ls -li```

-Every line of command is a prompt

 With this command you can point to a
 ```ln <file-name.txt> <new-name-file>```